Iantaniguchi/Iantaniguchi/README.md

 - 👋 Hi, I’m @Iantaniguchi
-- 👀 I’m interested in A.I.
+- 👀 I have knowledge in java, js, php and angular
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Japanease
 - 💞️ I’m looking to collaborate on small projects
-- 📫 You can reach me by twitter or instagram
+- 📫 You can reach me by egmail or instagram

 <!---
 Iantaniguchi/Iantaniguchi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.